 Ridley Creek State Park

 Seasons and Hours: The park is open every day of the year, sunrise to sunset, including the restrooms in picnic area #7 and #17.
 Day use areas close at dusk.
 The park office is open specific hours.
 Contact the park office for facility seasons and hours.

-Fishing: Ridley Creek is stocked with trout and provides excellent angling.
+Fishing: Ridley Creek is stocked with trout and provides excellent angling opportunities.
 The portion of the creek from Sycamore Mills Dam to the mouth of Dismal Run is a catch and release, fly fishing only area.
-An ADA accessible fishing platform is on the paved, Multi-use Trail along Sycamore Mills Road.
+An ADA accessible fishing platform is on the paved, Multi-Use Trail along Sycamore Mills Road Trail.
 Vehicle permits must be acquired at the park office.